MSE weekly email

 - Experian using it;

-- Us using it to confirm you're who you say you are as part of our identity authentication process;
+- Us using it to confirm you're who you say you're as part of our identity authentication process;

 - Us regularly contacting you about information based on your credit rating for the purpose of helping you save money; and

-- Us sending you emails at your request to help with logging in to Credit Club (eg, to reset your password)
+- Us sending you emails at your request to help with logging in to Credit Club (for example, to reset your password)

 9.2.3.
 Your affordability and eligibility results will be partly based on this personal information and partly based on your Experian Credit Report.